AITwinMinds/ChatGPT-UI/README.md

 ## Features

+- **🌙 Dark Theme**: Enjoy a sleek and eye-friendly dark theme for a comfortable and visually appealing interface, especially during nighttime usage.

+- **🔝 Always On Top**: Quickly access ChatGPT UI with the enhanced "Always On Top" feature, allowing you to keep it above other applications.

+- **🔄 HTTP Proxy Support**: Enable an HTTP proxy for communication with the ChatGPT API.

-- **User-Friendly Interface**: Enjoy a clean and intuitive interface for easy prompt input and response viewing.
+- **🤝 User-Friendly Interface**: Enjoy a clean and intuitive interface for easy prompt input and response viewing.

-- **Prompt Options**: Select from various prompt options such as rephrase, debug code, summarize, translate, reply to email, explain, and manual prompts.
+- **🖋️ Prompt Options**: Select from various prompt options such as rephrase, debug code, summarize, translate, reply to email, explain, and manual prompts.

-- **Language Translation**: Translate text from one language to another using the language dropdowns.
+- **🌐 Language Translation**: Translate text from one language to another using the language dropdowns.

-- **Code Highlighting**: Code blocks in the output are highlighted for better readability.
+- **🎨 Code Highlighting**: Code blocks in the output are highlighted for better readability.

-- **Clipboard Integration**: Easily apply text from the clipboard as a prompt with a single checkbox.
+- **📋 Clipboard Integration**: Easily apply text from the clipboard as part of the prompt with a single checkbox.

-- **HTTP Proxy Support**: Enable an HTTP proxy for communication with the ChatGPT API.

 ## Usage